LinzN/wiim-java-api/README.md

 ## Notes

 - WiiM devices use self-signed TLS certificates.
-This client intentionally disable certificate validation. **Use only in network.**
+This client intentionally disable certificate validation. **Use only in local networks.**
 - All methods throws `WiiMApiException` (RuntimeException) by network or api errors!
 - HTTP-Requests are using `java.net.http.HttpClient` (Java 11+)